 Financial aid and awards

 Education is an investment in your future.
-Don’t let a shortage of funds impede your attendance — we can help you secure funding.
+Don't let cost be a barrier — we can help you secure funding.

 Finance your education

-Last year we administered over $8 million in work-study earnings, scholarships, awards and bursaries, in addition to government assistance.
+Last year we administered millions of dollars in work-study earnings, scholarships, awards and bursaries, in addition to government assistance.
 The first step to funding your education is to know your costs.
 Here are some estimates to guide you:

 Tuition and program fees